 - To get the name and contact info for your MLA, visit: www.leg.bc.ca/learn-about-us/members (Note: search by the postal code of your home or practice).

 - Meet with your MLA and share your experience.
-Use the talking points below as a guide.
+Talking points are available Advocacy Toolkit

 2) Share social media posts with your followers